 When you are working toward a goal there are bound to be challenges.
 Being so focused on the task at hand can turn these obstacles into set-backs, especially when you are not taking opportunities to celebrate small victories.

 When you reach a benchmark, stop to celebrate your progress.

-Let’s say you check off booking your hotel in Switzerland today, then reward yourself with a delicious piece of Swiss chocolate.
+Let’s say you check off booking your hotel in Zurich, Switzerland today, then reward yourself with a delicious piece of Swiss chocolate.
 You wrote your packing list for a trip to Venice in the spring—that’s good for a scoop of hazelnut gelato.